edakilicaslan1/LinearRegression/README.md

-Linear Regression using USA_Housing dataset in Kaggle
+Linear Regression using USA_Housing dataset from Kaggle